JStonham/notes/README.md

 ## FizzBuzz

-Applicants for junior developer roles are commonly asked to demonstrate on a whiteboard how they would create a class to solve the following problem (sometimes also as a TDD exercise):
+Applicants for developer roles are commonly asked to demonstrate on a whiteboard how they would create a class to solve the following problem (sometimes also as a TDD exercise):

 For every number from 1 - 100, print "Fizz" if the number is divisible by 3, "Buzz" if it is divisible by 5, "FizzBuzz" if it is divisible by 3 and 5, and if none of these apply print the actual number.